-- Jet boats carrying passengers at planning speed on any river for hire or reward. - Rafts carrying passengers on any river, for hire or reward. - Hovercraft operating in New Zealand for hire or reward. - Registered fishing vessels that are six metres or less in length, operating in enclosed waters, or not more than two miles from the New Zealand coast. - Recreational dive vessels of six metres or less in length engaged solely in recreational diving, which do not proceed beyond enclosed waters, or more than five miles from a safe haven on the coast of New Zealand.
+- Jet boats carrying passengers at planning speed on any river for hire or reward. - Hovercraft operating in New Zealand for hire or reward. - Registered fishing vessels that are six metres or less in length, operating in enclosed waters, or not more than two miles from the New Zealand coast. - Recreational dive vessels of six metres or less in length engaged solely in recreational diving, which do not proceed beyond enclosed waters, or more than five miles from a safe haven on the coast of New Zealand.

-A safe operational plan must include the operator's details, the vessel particulars, safety equipment list, manning, training, risk management, emergency and safe operational procedures, maintenance and survey requirements.
+A safe operational plan must include the operator's details, the vessel particulars, safety equipment list, manning, training, risk management, emergency and safe operational procedures, maintenance, and survey requirements.